ErikGXDev/golf-course/README.md

-# KAPLAY Golf Arcade
+# Golf Course: Ocean Wave Edition

-(name subject to change)
+**...is a short mini-golf game set in the ocean.**

-The KAPLAY Golf Arcade is a rebuilt version of one of my older games called "Golf Course".
-Your goal is to navigate across many different golf levels.
-Enhancements over the old version include smoother framerates, better graphics and more game mechanics like switch-activated walls.
+"Golf Course: Ocean Wave Edition" is a rebuilt version of one of my older games called "Golf Course".
+Enhancements over the old version include smoother framerates, much better graphics and new levels.

+**Play it now on itch.io: https://erikgxdev.itch.io/golf-course**

+(Alternatively, the game is also on my website: https://golf-course.eriko.dev)

 ### 3rd-Party Credits